t4d-gmbh/git-and-science/source/content/submodules/exo_inspect_course_content.md

 :::{admonition} Advantages of such a setup
 :class: tip, dropdown

-With submodules, we can **decouple the content of each part** from each other and the main course.
+With submodules, we can **decouple the content of each part** from each other and the main course (**<https://github.com/t4d-gmbh/using-git-in-academia>**).
 This allows for independent development in each part without affecting the others and the combined content.

 In addition, each version of the combined content (i.e. each commit in **<https://github.com/t4d-gmbh/using-git-in-academia>**) specifies the exact version (i.e. the commit hash) of each of the four parts included.
-Thus, whenever we checkout a specific commit in the `using-git-in-academia` repository, we will also get the specific versions of the four parts.
+Thus, whenever we "checkout" a specific commit in the `using-git-in-academia` repository, we will also get the specific versions of the four parts.

 Furthermore, we can **decide for each part individually which version we want to use**.
 We simply set the submodule to the state we want and create a new tag in the main repository.

-Finally, the **parts can be viewed on their own**, see e.g. https://t4d-gmbh.github.io/working-with-git/ or recombined differently.
+Finally, the **parts can be viewed on their own**, see e.g. [t4d-gmbh.github.io/working-with-git/](https://t4d-gmbh.github.io/working-with-git/) or recombined differently.

 :::